 Nothing brings more joy to most dogs than helping you clean up after movie night.
 Popcorn always finds its way into couch cushions and onto the floor, where our dogs are happy to “hoover” them up.
 The question most of us forget to ask ourselves, however, is can dogs eat popcorn?

 Yes and no. Plain, air-popped popcorn is safe for dogs to eat in small quantities.
-Buttered popcorn or popcorn with other toppings is not safe for your dog on a regular basis, although eating a few dropped pieces here and there probably won’t hurt him.
-As with any treat, too much popcorn is not good for your dog, and it is important to keep treats down to approximately 10 percent or less of a dog’s daily caloric intake.
+Buttered popcorn or popcorn with other toppings is not safe for your dog on a regular basis, although eating a few dropped pieces here and there probably won’t hurt them.
+As with any treat, too much popcorn is not good for your dog, and it is important to keep treats down to approximately 10% or less of a dog’s daily caloric intake.

 Learn more about human foods dogs can and can’t eat.